ethanwalsh16/ethanwalsh16/README.md

 ## Currently

-- Developer at Royal Bank of Canada - Amplify program
+- Working as a Software Engineering Intern at the Royal Bank of Canada on the Real-time Payments Team
-- Software Engineering (co-op) at McMaster University
+- Studying Software Engineering (co-op) at McMaster University
 - Looking to build impactful tools with a focus on Canadians and Canada

 ## Languages